tanaya3502/MBBS-Study-Abroad/README.md

 # MBBS-Study-Abroad
 **Project Overview**
 This is a simple and responsive landing page for students who want to study MBBS abroad.
-The page includes:
+The page includes:<br>
--> A hero section with a call-to-action (CTA).
+-> A hero section with a call-to-action (CTA).<br>
--> Why Study MBBS Abroad? section with benefits.
+-> Why Study MBBS Abroad? section with benefits.<br>
--> A list of top countries for studying MBBS.
+-> A list of top countries for studying MBBS.<br>
--> The admission process & eligibility steps.
+-> The admission process & eligibility steps.<br>
--> A lead generation form to collect student details.
+-> A lead generation form to collect student details.<br>

 **Technologies Used**
 -> Front-End: HTML, CSS (Tailwind), JavaScript